 It’s easy to just get a 24volt charger to achieve a perfect charging of batteries in series right?
 Well, it easy, but you need to have some simple tips and warnings in mind while doing this.
 Perhaps the most important of these tips is always to check the level of your battery’s electrolyte before charging the battery.
 You need to be certain that both the gravity and level of your battery cells are at the optimal level.

-Also, when you clean the battery terminals and investing in good charger leads will help to reduce the number of hours that are spent in charging the batteries and saving up energy for future use.
-Emphasis must be made to the fact that all battery must be at the same voltage, and you need to watch out for this.
+Also, when you clean the battery terminals and invest in good charger leads will help to reduce the number of hours that are spent in charging the batteries and saving up energy for future use.
+Emphasis must be made on the fact that all batteries must be at the same voltage, and you need to watch out for this.

 It is essential to note which battery is charging faster than the other in a two 12volt battery charging series.
 The implication of this is that one battery charges faster but discharges at the same rate as the one that isn’t optimally charged.
 If this happens, the other that is at this disadvantage will be out of its usable life cycle soon.
 How then can you ensure this doesn’t happen?